oertl/hyperloglog-sketch-estimation-paper/README.md

-# Cardinality estimation methods for HyperLogLog sketches
+# New cardinality estimation algorithms for HyperLogLog sketches
 [Paper](https://github.com/oertl/hyperloglog-sketch-estimation-paper/raw/master/paper/paper.pdf) about the estimation of cardinalities from HyperLogLog sketches.
 (Work is still in progress.)

 ## Abstract